Event Name : Cleveland 2017/2

 A new lava dome began growing in the summit crater in April, 2017.
 Slightly elevated surface temperatures were observed in satellite data, and the first visual indications of a new dome were recorded on April 15 with the presence of a less than 10-m-diameter lava dome.
 By April 23, the dome has grown to 45 m in diameter.
 Dome growth occurred with no obvious detectable seismicity.
 On April 24, AVO raised the Aviation Color Code and Volcanic Alert Level to ORANGE/WATCH.

-Another explosion occurred at Cleveland at 7:17 pm May 16, 2017 AKST (03:17 UTC May 17) and was initially detected by seismic and infrasound sensors.
+Another explosion occurred at Cleveland at 7:17 pm May 16, 2017 AKDT (03:17 UTC May 17) and was initially detected by seismic and infrasound sensors.
+On June 7, satellite data showed lava effusion in the summit crater.